 1. The first two terms on the right-hand side of (5) constitute the inflation bias that monetary policy cannot get rid of, even in the absence of shocks.
-If utility is linear in y ($\alpha = 0$) this bias equals ξ .
-If utility is nonlinear in y, with decreasing marginal utility ($\alpha = 1$), this bias amounts to ξ k.
+If utility is linear in y ($\alpha =$ 0) this bias equals ξ .
+If utility is nonlinear in y ($\alpha = 1$), with decreasing marginal utility of income, this bias amounts to ξk .
 It is positive if k exceeds potential income.
 Then the marginal utility of income is positive at the no-surprise equilibrium level, and inflation must be positive in order to generate a marginal disutility of inflation large enough to counterbalance the net temptation to raise income.
-At full price this does not apply because the marginal disutility of inflation is zero.
+At full price stability, this does not apply because the marginal disutility of inflation is zero.

-- 2. The coefficients in the stochastic terms of both (5) and (6) indicate how supply shocks are split into inflation and income responses.
-Note that the absolute values of the two coefficients sum up to one.
-So only $1/(1 + \alpha \xi)$ percent of any given adverse supply shock are actually permitted to drive income down, while the remaining $\alpha \xi/(1 + \alpha \xi)$ percent materialize in increased inflation. - 3.
-When utility is linear in y ($\alpha = 0$) the solutions simplify to $\pi = \xi$ and $y = \varepsilon$.
+2. The coefficients in the stochastic terms of both (5) and (6) indicate how supply shocks are split into inflation and income responses.
+Note that the absolute values of the two coefficients sum up to one.10 So only $1/(1 + \alpha\xi)$ percent of any given adverse supply shock are actually permitted to drive income down, while the remaining $\alpha\xi/(1 + \alpha\xi)$ percent materialize in increased inflation.

+3. When utility is linear in y ($\alpha = 0$) and thus the marginal utility of income is constant, the solutions simplify to $\pi = \xi$ and $y = \varepsilon$.
 Inflation is always constant at a level reflecting the conservativeness of monetary policy.
-Supply shock are never permitted to affect inflation, independently of the conservativeness of monetary policy.
+Supply shocks are never permitted to affect inflation, independently of the conservativeness of monetary policy.

-The third insight states the specific conditions under which the famous monetary-policy conservativeness result holds: In order to achieve second-best outcomes, that is, full price stability and the exact extent of shock stabilization society requests, monetary policy needs to be as conservative as possible in the sense that it should only look at the goal of price stability while ignoring movements of income altogether.10
+The third insight states the specific conditions under which the famous monetarypolicy conservativeness result holds: In order to achieve second-best outcomes, that is, full price stability and the exact extent of shock stabilization society requests, monetary policy needs to be as conservative as possible in the sense that it should only look at the goal of price stability while ignoring movements of income altogether.11

-If, however, more realistically, the utility function is symmetric ($\alpha=1$), a dilemma pops up.
+If, however, more realistically, the utility function is symmetric ($\alpha = 1$), a dilemma pops up.
 To see this, note that the solutions for inflation and income now become

-$$\pi = \xi k - \frac{\xi}{1 + \xi} \varepsilon \tag{7}$$
+$$\pi = \xi k - \frac{\xi}{1+\xi} \varepsilon \tag{7}$$